sharetribe/flex-docs/src/docs/introduction/how-to-launch/index.md

 ## 3. Developing your marketplace

-In Flex, all the changes made to the user interface of your marketplace are done by editing the software code directly.
+In Sharetribe, all the changes made to the user interface of your marketplace are done by editing the software code directly.
 Thus, once you have the design ready for your marketplace, it's time to start development work to make your marketplace look and work the way your designs describe.

 Typically, the development work is done by downloading the [open source codebase of Sharetribe Web Template](https://github.com/sharetribe/web-template/)